Wild vs Flames Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 11)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every facet between the Wild and Flames and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Wild and Flames and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.

-Remi has been most watching on the trending factor human bettors tend to put on coaching factors between a Wild team going up against a possibly strong Flames team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most watching on the unproportionally assigned emphasis human bettors often put on coaching factors between a Wild team going up against a possibly strong Flames team.
+We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.